APPLYING TO MEDICAL SCHOOL

 Medical School Entry Requirements

 As with all programmes, the entry requirements for Graduate Entry Medicine vary between different medical schools.
-You will need to ensure that you meet your chosen universities’ entry requirements for the following areas:
+You will need to check the UCAS website and your chosen universities’ websites to ensure that you meet their entry requirements for the following areas:

 1. Previous Degree - including any subject requirements and grade